Feature

 We were drawn against each other again in 2006/07 in the round of 16.
 PSV won the first leg 1-0 at home, before securing a 1-1 draw at Emirates Stadium after Alex scored at both ends to eliminate us from the competition.

-Last season saw us paired in the Europa League group stages, when a Granit Xhaka strike saw us secure a 1-0 win at home, but we fell to a 2-0 loss a week later out in Eindhoven when Joey Veerman and de Jong netted.
-Then came our 4-0 thrashing on matchday one when Bukayo Saka, Leandro Trossard, Gabriel Jesus and Martin Odegaard found the net.
+All those games were in the Champions League, but 2022/23 saw us paired in the Europa League group stages.
+A Granit Xhaka strike saw us secure a 1-0 win at home, but we fell to a 2-0 loss a week later out in Eindhoven when Joey Veerman and De Jong netted.